microsoft/FastTrack/scripts/Create-EngageCommunities/README.md

   https://youtu.be/fY-KYJZHpdk

 - You'll need a JSON file containing at least 50 community name and description pairs.
-Here's a sample of how this file should be formatted:
+You can find a properly formatted sample [right here](communities.json).

 There are 3 variables you need to change in the script itself.
 You may have already done this while following the [video linked earlier](https://youtu.be/fY-KYJZHpdk).
 These are located in the 'variables' section and are the only ones you should change: